Drug interactions between Elleste Solo and Progynova

 Interactions between your drugs

-A total of 271 drugs (1082 brand and generic names) are known to interact with Elleste Solo.
+A total of 390 drugs are known to interact with Elleste Solo.

-A total of 271 drugs (1082 brand and generic names) are known to interact with Progynova.
+A total of 390 drugs are known to interact with Progynova.

 - Progynova is a member of the drug class estrogens.